-George W. Boulware, Professor

-The mission of the Department of Marketing is to prepare students for the challenging task of helping organizations enter into mutually beneficial relationships with customers, whatever their nature.
-To this end, the major programs of study are designed to acquaint students with business philosophies and activities that enable students to understand the ever-changing consumer groups of many types of organizations, whether profit or non-profit in orientation, manufacturing or service in product type, public or private in ownership.
-Further, students are expected to develop an understanding of important marketing activities through course related activities and then apply practice those activities through projects, papers, and internships.
+Department of Marketing John E. Crawford, Professor and Academic Chair George W. Boulware, Professor The mission of the Department of Marketing is to prepare students for the challenging task of helping organizations enter into mutually beneficial relationships with customers, whatever their nature.
+To this end, the major programs of study are designed to acquiring the department of marketing is to prepare students for the challenging task of helping organizations enter into mutually beneficial relationships with customers, whatever their nature.
+To this end, the major programs of study are designed to acquiring the department of the customers and activities that employee students to understand the our changing the students are changing to account the students of the students are consumer. to acquaint students with business philosophies and activities that enable students to understand the ever-changing consumer groups of many types of organizations, whether profit or non-profit in orientation, manufacturing or service in product type, public or private in ownership.
+Further, students are expected to develop an understanding of important marketing activities through course related activities and then apply and practice those activities through projects, papers, and internships.